Wat Arun: Architecture

 The prang and temple buildings are decorated with porcelain shards.

-The main feature of Wat Arun is its central prang, a typical leap tower in ancient Khmer, which is encrusted with colourful porcelain.
+The main feature of Wat Arun is its central prang, a typical leap tower, which is encrusted with colourful porcelain.
 This is interpreted as a stupa-like pagoda encrusted with coloured faience.
 The height is reported by different sources as between 66.8 m (219 ft) and 86 m (282 ft).
 The corners are surrounded by four smaller satellite prang.
 The prang are decorated by shells of Mauritia mauritiana and bits of porcelain, which had previously been used as ballast by boats coming to Bangkok from China.
 Prince Narisara Nuwattiwong said that both prang (spire) and vihara (main hall) appeared today; they were the original works of the Department of Ten Crafts in the Ayutthaya period.

 The central prang is topped with a seven-pronged trident, referred to by many sources as the "Trident of Shiva".
 Around the base of the prang are various figures of ancient Chinese soldiers and animals.
 Over the second terrace are four statues of the Hindu god Indra riding on Erawan.
 In Buddhist iconography, the central prang is considered to have three symbolic levels—base for Traiphum indicating all realms of existence, middle for Tavatimsa, the Tusita Heaven where all desires are gratified, and the top denoting Devaphum indicating six heavens within seven realms of happiness.
 At the riverside are six pavilions (sala) in the Chinese style.
 The pavilions are made of green granite and contain landing bridges.